JSebCort/NeedlemanWunsch/README.md

 COSC 480 - Project 2 : Needleman-Wunsch Algorithm

 ## Folder Contents
+- Final Code: All the code needed to be downloaded to run our programs.

 - Pictures: Images used for members section of website.
 - TestCases: Text files containing strings used for test cases.
 - Images: Images used within the site, other than those in "Pictures" folder.